pact-foundation/docs.pact.io/website/docs/pact_broker/administration/maintenance.md

 ## Automatic data clean up

 Performance can degrade when too much data accumulates in the Pact Broker.
-Luckily, a lot of the data in a broker instance is "unreachable" and can be removed without affecting the way it operates functionally, as generally speaking, the application (pacticipant) versions that are referenced in the verification and can-i-deploy tasks are either the latest for their tag (eg. verifying the latest pact for a version with tag `feat/some-new-feature`, `main` or `production`) or a fairly recent version of the main line of development (eg. when deploying commit `193d71a4` of the `main` branch to `production`).
+Luckily, a lot of the data in a broker instance is "unreachable" and can be removed without affecting the way it operates functionally, as generally speaking, the application (pacticipant) versions that are referenced in the verification and can-i-deploy tasks are either the latest for their branch or tag (eg. verifying the latest pact for a version with tag `feat/some-new-feature`, `main` or `production`) or a fairly recent version of the main line of development (eg. when deploying commit `193d71a4` of the `main` branch to `production`).

 As of version 2.72.0.0 of the Docker Pact Broker images, an automatic "clean" feature has been included in the image.